 panic at bedtime when she discovers that she's expected to sleep in a

 But if you'd talked it through beforehand, checked out the

-bed and bedroom during the day, showed where you will be during the
+bed and bedroom during the day when you arrived, showed where you will be during the

-night, … it will be much easier (simply less scary) for your little one.
+night, … it all becomes so much easier (simply less scary) for your little one.

 Also, show confidence.
 Don't worry, you

 wouldn't be the first parent to lose confidence if

 your toddler just won't sleep, night after night.
 But if you can at

 her the feeling that you know what you